Best 75-inch TVs of 2024: Tested and reviewed

 Go bigger and better with the best 75-inch TVs (and some great 77-inch TVs, too)

-If you're shopping for the best 75-inch TV for your home, I have good news: You have a great selection of options.
+If you're shopping for one of the best 75-inch TVs (or one of the best 77-inch sets), I have good news: You have a long list of fantastic options.

 I've been testing and reviewing TVs for over ten years, and if you were to ask me what the most interesting development has been over the course of the decade, I'd probably point to the rise of big TVs.
 It wasn't too long ago that 55-inch TVs were considered big.
-These days, more folks are filling their rooms with 75- and 85-inch TVs.
-On average, it seems like I get more questions about 75-inch TVs than I do about 55-inch TVs.
+These days, more folks are filling their rooms with 75- and 77-inch models.

 If the U8N isn't what you're looking for, there are plenty of other options to choose from.
 Some of the best OLED TVs you can buy come in 77-inch size options, for example.
 I've even seen some terrific 75-inch TVs for under $1,000, like the TCL Q6 QLED.